cindygfeng/cindygfeng.github.io/_posts/2020-04-02-hcde-coursework.markdown

 * <b>User Centered Design, HCDE 518 Fall 2017</b>
 * <b>International User Experience and Communication, HCDE 512 Fall 2017</b>
 * <b>Usability Studies, HCDE 517 Winter 2018</b>: Worked in team of 3 students with Alaska Airlines to conduct usability studies of the booking and airport experience for parents of children under age 2.
-Involved in data synthesis and presented findings to Alaska User Research team at the end of the quarter.
+Involved in data synthesis and presented findings to Alaska Airlines UX team at the end of the quarter.
 * <b>Qualitative Research Methods, HCDE 519 Spring 2018</b>
 * <b>Information Visualization, HCDE 511 Fall 2018</b>: Worked in team of 4 HCDE and Data Science masters students to create Tableau website to visualize Seattle crime data between 2008 and 2018.  [<b>See the Tableau Seattle Crime Map here.</b>](https://public.tableau.com/profile/cindy.feng#!/vizhome/crime_seattle/SeattleCrimeMapOverview){:target="_blank"}
 * <b>Physical Computing and Prototyping, HCDE 539 Fall 2018</b>: Final individual project below
 * <b>Navigating Design in Organizations, HCDE 513 Winter 2019</b>
 * <b>Special Topics: Digital Fabrication, HCDE 598 Spring 2019</b>: Projects below
 * <b>Theoretical Foundations of Human Centered Design and Engineering, Fall 2019<b>
-* <b>(Current) Capstone, HCDE 592 and 593, Winter and Spring 2020</b>
+* <b>Master of Science Capstone, HCDE 592 and 593, Winter and Spring 2020</b>

 <b>***NOTE: I am the owner of all the photos and videos below and you cannot use them without my permission***<b>